The AB Electronics UK Knowledge Base provides support solutions, tutorials and troubleshooting guides.

-If you have installed the Python library onto your Raspberry Pi using the setup.py file or PIP then your program should import the ServoPi module from the system path otherwise you will need to copy ServoPi.py into the same folder as tutorial1.py.
+If you have installed the Python library onto your Raspberry Pi using the setup.py file or PIP, your program should import the ServoPi module from the system path.
+Otherwise, you must copy ServoPi.py into the same folder as tutorial1.py.

 pwm = PWM(0x40)

 The Servo PWM Pi Zero includes an output enable function which allows you to turn all the PWM channels on or off at the same time using GPIO4 or pin 7 of your Raspberry Pi GPIO header.
-This function is useful if you have several devices connected to your board which you want to switch on or off simultaneously.
+This function is helpful if you have several devices connected to your board that you want to switch on or off simultaneously.

-If you have enabled the output enable function by bridging the OE jumper then you will need to call output_enable() to turn the PWM channels on.
+If you have enabled the output enable function by bridging the OE jumper, you need to call output_enable() to turn the PWM channels on.
 You can turn them off again by using output_disable().

-Now we have the frequency set and the outputs enabled we can create a pulse on the outputs using the set_pwm() function.
+Now we have set the frequency and enabled the outputs; we can create a pulse on the outputs using the set_pwm() function.

-The on time and off time parameters are 12-bit values which means they take a number between 0 and 4095.
-The on parameter is the time when you want the pulse to turn on and the off position is the time when you want it to turn off plus the on time.
+The on time and off time parameters are 12-bit values, meaning they take a number between 0 and 4095.
+The on parameter is the time when you want the pulse to turn on, and the off position is the time when you want it to turn off, plus the on time.